The Nest

 Unexpected rent increases can be a source of stress and frustration.
 The good news is that there are ways to respond when your landlord decides to increase your rent.
 One option is to negotiate with them.
 Ask why they are raising the rent and trying to reach an agreement.

-You can contact the company directly if renting from a property management company.
+You can contact the company directly to rent from a property management company.
 Management might be more likely to work with you than a private landlord.
 It’s also worth looking for other rental properties in your area.
 Even if nothing cheaper is immediately available, it may still serve as leverage when negotiating with your existing landlord.

 Even if negotiation and searching fail, tenants can explore legal options such as filing a complaint with their local housing authority or small-claims court for unjustified rent increases.
 In most cases, taking action is the best way to find an appropriate solution when faced with unexpectedly higher rent payments.